-Planning and saving for college is the best choice that a parent can make for the future education expenses of their children.
-Notre Dame encourages all families to investigate carefully the many college savings opportunities available nationally, such as those listed below.
+Planning and saving for college is the best choice that a parent can make for the future educational expenses of their children.
+Notre Dame encourages all families to carefully investigate the many college savings opportunities available nationally, such as those listed below.

 A 529 plan is a tax-advantaged investment plan designed to encourage saving for the future higher education expenses of a designated beneficiary (typically one's child or grandchild).
 The plans are named after Section 529 of the Internal Revenue Code and are administered by private organizations and state agencies.

 All withdrawals from 529 plans for qualified education expenses will remain free from federal income tax.
 Many states mirror the federal tax advantages for 529 plans by offering state tax-deferred growth and tax-free withdrawals for qualified higher education expenses.

 Private College 529 Plan

 The Private College 529 Plan, sponsored by 271 private colleges across the country (including the University of Notre Dame), is a pre-paid tuition plan.
 The plan allows families to purchase tuition at today's prices that can be used at any member school with any increase in value being tax free.
 The plan protects families from tuition increases and 100% of contributions go toward the purchase of tuition with no fees for account owners.

 To learn more about the Private College 529 Plan, visit http://www.tomorrowstuitiontoday.org/Prepay-NotreDame or call 888.718.7878.

 Savingforcollege.nd.edu provides additional information on preparing financially for a child's future education.
 The site contains information about selecting, opening and funding a 529 Plan.
 It also features details about various college savings plans, including the Private College 529 Plan that the University participates in, along with additional resources and a listing of upcoming Saving for College events.